 - Unconditional waiver on progress payment.
 This waiver is provided once payment has been received and unconditionally releases all claimant rights through a specific date.

 - Conditional waiver on final payment.
 This waiver accompanies the final billing and releases all claimant rights to file a mechanics lien once they have been paid.
-This release usually accompanies the contractor’s final billing and request for retention, if applicable and is an important part of project close-out procedures.
+This release usually accompanies the contractor’s final billing and request for retention, if applicable and is an important part of the project close-out documents and procedures.

 - Unconditional final waiver.
 This waiver unconditionally releases all rights of the claimant to place a mechanics lien on the owner’s property.
 Contractors should issue this type of release only when they have been paid in full and the check has cleared the bank.
 If a contractor receives a check and signs an unconditional waiver but the check bounces, the contractor may be stuck with no payment and no lien rights.
 Owners should require this release as a condition of payment in full.